Jump to Navigation

 Basics of the Ticket to Work Program

-The Social Security Administration (SSA) offers the Ticket to Work Program (TWP) to most Social Security Disability Insurance (SSDI) benefit recipients.
+The Social Security Administration (SSA) offers the Ticket to Work Program (TWP) to most Disability Insurance Benefits (DIB) benefit recipients.
 This program helps people with disabilities who want to work while retaining their Social Security benefits and healthcare coverage.

 The main goal of the TWP is to provide more opportunities for disability recipients who are ready to transition to a work environment to work with various governmental and private entities to possibly gain employment in the future.
 It is a beneficial program for all involved.